 Even though these poses and fairy tales will be the basis of your yoga class, other parts, such as breath work and relaxation, are still important.
 You'll need a well-structured yoga class to ensure optimal flow and engagement.

-How to Structure Your Yoga Class
+How Do You Structure a Kids Yoga Class

 A ritual is activities that are repeated in a set, precise manner.
 In each class, the opening and ending should be more or less the same.
 This repetition of the ritual allows the children to become mindful and calm.